thehamcar/sc1015likes/README.md

 # What have we learnt?
 - Use of polynomial regression
 - Limitations of regression
-- Train test split of data
+- Train test validation split of data
 - Scikit-optimize
 - Cook's distance in detecting outlier
 - Ways to minimise Root Mean Squared Error